 Once you check in with your retailers and partner to get your products moving to the consumer, it’s a great idea to cross-promote on social media.
 Let consumers know where they can find your product, in both on-premise and off-premise segments, and be sure to announce any special deals they can get through either channel.
 If you partnered with a local restaurant to offer a happy hour bundle for food and drinks, share the deal in a format that will drive traffic for both you and the retailer.
 Share each other’s posts and engage with different audiences to draw attention to the specials being offered and support each other’s business.
 Win-win.

-While times are definitely tough, there are dozens of opportunities to jump into the delivery and takeout trends in a way that will not only help your retailers but your business.
+While times are definitely tough, there are dozens of opportunities to jump into the delivery and takeout trends in a way that will not only help distributors support their retailers but also help their business.
 No matter what you choose to do, remember to lead with compassion and help out where you can – that might be the difference-maker for your business once the tough times are over.
 Above all, give all your retailers a safe, efficient alternative to cash payments through Fintech.
 Interested in learning more about Fintech’s automated payment services or ready to enroll with all your retailers?
 Contact us today at 800-572-0854 option 3.